Nina García: Awards

 In 2010, García received an Oracle Award from Fashion Group International, and the Individual Achievement award from the Hispanic Federation.
 In 2015, García received the Champion of Educational Excellence Award from the Oliver Scholars Program.
-García also received the Media Award in Honor of Eugenia Sheppard in 2021 from the Council of Fashion Designers of America for her work with ELLE.
+García also received the 2021 Media Award in Honor of Eugenia Sheppard from the Council of Fashion Designers of America for her work with ELLE.
 In 2022, García was honored as one of the Women of the Year by USA Today.
+In 2023, Nina Garcia was named by Carnegie Corporation of New York as an honoree of the Great Immigrants Awards.

 Personal life

 Nina García is married to David Conrod, CEO of FocusPoint Private Capital Group.
-Together they have two children, Lucas and Alexander, and they live in New York.
+Together they have two children and they live in New York.
 In February 2019, Garcia published an article in Elle stating that she would not be attending Fashion Week that year because she was undergoing a preventative double mastectomy.